 It is no small achievement that the United States, the United Kingdom, the Russian Federation, China, Germany and France have reached another milestone in the process of negotiations with Iran, one that aims to curb the unacceptable prospect of Iran developing nuclear weapons.
-As we have noted in the past, Iran's statements and actions have threatened its neighbors, especially Israel, and contributed to instability in the region.
-We hope the agreement is a first step in fostering greater stability and dialogue in the Middle East.
+In order to achieve this goal, we urge the parties to work to finalize the details of the agreement and ensure its full implementation.
+As we have noted in the past, Iran has threatened its neighbors, especially Israel, and contributed to instability in the region.
+We hope this agreement is a first step in fostering greater stability and dialogue in the region.

 Despite the challenges, it is vital to continue to foster an environment in which all parties can build mutual confidence and trust in order to work towards a final accord that enhances peace.
-For this reason, our Committee continues to oppose Congressional efforts that seek to undermine the negotiation process or make a responsible multi-party agreement more difficult to achieve and implement.
+For this reason, our Committee will continue to oppose Congressional efforts that seek to undermine the negotiation process or make a responsible multi-party agreement more difficult to achieve and implement.
 The alternative to an agreement leads toward armed conflict, an outcome of profound concern to the Church.